Updated Jan. 11, 2023 (through Week 18 of 2022)

 How consistency ratings work

-Using fantasy points determined by ESPN's standard scoring, the charts contained in this column rate players based upon how consistently reliable they were during the 2020 through 2022 seasons, a span of 38 weeks' worth of games (17 weeks in 2020, 18 weeks in 2021 and three so far in 2022).
+Using fantasy points determined by ESPN's standard scoring, the charts contained in this column rate players based upon how consistently reliable they were during the 2020 through 2022 seasons, a span of 53 weeks' worth of games (17 weeks in 2020 and 18 weeks apiece in 2021 and 2022).
 For IDPs (individual defensive players), the scoring from our weekly rankings is used: solo tackle (1.5), assisted tackle (0.75), tackle for loss (2), sack (4), interception (5), forced fumble (4), fumble recovery (4), touchdown (6), safety (2), pass defended (1.5).
 To familiarize you with the terminology and column headers listed in the charts below:

 Start%: The player's "start percentage," which shows how often he earned your start in an ESPN standard PPR (points per reception) league.
 This is his number of "Starts" -- those defined below -- divided by his number of scheduled team games.